 Dear friends welcome to this waiting-for-Santa tip!
-Less than a week has passed since the latest Amped Authenticate update (if you’ve missed it, take a look here!), and we’re already providing a tip to make the most of the new Video PRNU tool!
+Less than a week has passed since the latest Amped Authenticate update (if you’ve missed it, take a look here!).
+We’re already providing a tip to make the most of the new Video PRNU tool!
 In particular, today we’ll deal with a case where we need to check whether a video comes from a device, but we only have reference images of it.
 We’ll see that, with the latest Authenticate update, this is very easy to do!

 Camera identification is certainly one of the hottest topics in multimedia forensics.
 The possibility to link an image or video to the device that captured it can largely impact an investigation.
-Amped Authenticate features the PRNU Identification filter for camera identification of images for quite some time now, but since update 19348 it also now provides PRNU for videos!
+Amped Authenticate features the PRNU Identification filter for camera identification of images for quite some time now.
+But since update 19348 it also now provides PRNU for videos!

-Now, let’s imagine that you have a video that must be attributed, you have a hypothesis about the possible source device, but you also have a problem: you don’t have the device in your hands.
+Now, let’s imagine that you have a video that must be attributed, you have a hypothesis about the possible source device.
+But you also have a problem, you don’t have the device in your hands.
 That means you can’t use the device yourself to create a video to be used as a reference.
 However, you happen to have several pictures that were found on a computer the belonged to the device’s owner.
 Can you still use PRNU to check the video against the images?
 Yes!

 First, let us create a Camera Reference Pattern (CRP) from the images and one from the video.
 For the images, you just need to put all images you want to use as reference in a folder.

 Before using images for the CRP creation, it may be a good idea to run a Batch File Format Analysis, to make sure their properties and metadata show no anomalies.
 To do so, simply load any of the images and then click on Tools > Batch File Format Analysis.

 In a few moments, we obtain a table with a row for every image.
 Comparing the Exif Make, Exif Model and Exif Software is a good triage step before you start working with PRNU.